miaaaalu/data-pipeline-for-order-processing-system/readme.md

 ![ER Diagram](https://github.com/miaaaalu/-Sample-ER-diagram-of-a-order-processing-system/blob/master/er_model_assets/ER_model_diagram.png?raw=true)

-## Order_procducts Table and Table
+## Order_products Table and Table

-Order_procducts --> Products
+Order_products --> Products
-* An order line could be included one or multiple products, so the relationship from Order_procducts table to Products table is **One to One**.
+* An order line could be included one or multiple products, so the relationship from Order_products table to Products table is **One to One**.

-Products --> Order_procducts
+Products --> Order_products
 * A product could be a part of **no orders**, but it also could be a product of many orders, so the relationship from products to order is **One to Zero/Many**.

 ![ER Diagram](https://github.com/miaaaalu/-Sample-ER-diagram-of-a-order-processing-system/blob/master/er_model_assets/order_products%20-%20Products.png?raw=true)